 Fast Start conversation: Policies, procedures, forms, transactions, compliance and administrative oversight.
 Sound like your human resources (HR) department?
 Many of those items may never go away, but tech-savvy HR departments can provide new capability to the way services offered, delivered, filled, managed, and referenced.
 Information technology (IT) can reengineer the ability to do more, better.
 Today, any consideration that you are an HR professional demands a level of technology consideration and comfort in analytically-driven skills, to such an extent that Talent Management magazine’s Ladan Nikravan wonders Is HR the New IT?
 From recruiting through managing engagement, mobile applications and online forms offer access and management beyond site-localized paper and pen.
 How tech-savvy is your human resources department?
 How tech-savvy is your human resources strategy?
 How tech-savvy is your human resources leadership?
 How tech-savvy is your human resources team?
 What potential recruits are you missing? …

-Does organization culture benefit with bureaucracy?
+Policy, procedure, and bureaucracy tend to creep as an organization grows in size: revenues, market share, employees.
+With that creep does organization culture benefit with bureaucracy?
 Bureaucracy may, indeed, provide organizations a strong case to manage risk.
-Policy, procedure, and bureaucracy tend to creep as an organization grows in size: revenues, market share, employees.
-While a small organization may have flexibility and ad hoc procedures based on 1-on-1 interactions, as an organization adds people the original interactions of smaller teams are stretched beyond 1st-level interaction.
-This means the track record of things that may have been consistent is now flexed beyond 1st-level accountability.
+While a small organization may have flexibility and ad hoc procedures based on one-on-one interactions, as an organization adds people the original interactions of smaller teams are stretched beyond first-level interaction.
+This means the track record of things that may have been consistent is now flexed beyond first-level accountability.
 You expect an organization grows to meet the demand of added revenue.
-However, if your orignal processes and procedures were flexible and not well-documented, you now run a risk to quality when you grow to fast.
-If the wheel is wobbly at 5mph it is teeth rattling at 65mph.
-The Internet, as a tool, is a good …
+However, if your original processes and procedures were flexible and not well-documented, you now run a risk to quality when you grow to fast.
+If the wheel wobbles at 5mph then at 65mph the wheel is teeth rattling.
+The Internet, as a tool, is a good example …

 If companies were built to last, than 4 of 10, almost 50%, would still remain on the the Fortune 500 a mere 10 years later.